Dundee Green Health Partnership

 We will achieve this by:

 Green Health Prescriptions - a new referral process for health care professionals to sign-post patients to nature-based interventions, using Green Health Prescriptions, has been developed.
 This is part of the wider Social Prescribing proposal across Tayside.
-The prescriptions will be piloted in a selected number of GP surgeries and is supported by Volunteer Dundee.
+The prescriptions will be piloted in a selected number of GP surgeries and is supported by Dundee Volunteer and Voluntary Action.

 Green Health Partnership Directory - over 40 local greenspace activities occur weekly, such as walking, cycling, community gardening, conservation work, arts and crafts, outdoor skills, pram pushing, gentle movements, and many more.
 This directory of activities will be incorporated into the NHS Inform website as well as exploring options for a local DGHP website.